victoryang1/DAT-BOS-16/lessons/lesson-15/readme.md

 This would compute the difference in sales from every day to the same day in a previous week. **Difference functions** allow us to identify seasonal changes when we see repeated up or downswings.

-The following plot of the month to month change (`diff`) in jobs from FiveThiryEight helps identify the seasonal component to a number of retail jobs:
+The following plot of the month to month change (`diff`) in jobs from FiveThirtyEight helps identify the seasonal component to a number of retail jobs:

 ![](./assets/images/casselman-datalab-wsj2.png)